zhongl/scala-with-cats/src/pages/type-classes/given.md

 ```

 The second rule, which we have been relying on in all our examples so far, is that the given scope includes the **lexical scope** at the call site.
-This is the scope where values are usually found.
+The lexical scope is where we usually look up the values associated with names (like the names of method parameters or `val` declarations).
 This means the following code works, as `a` is defined in a scope that includes the call site.

 ```scala mdoc:silent